How can we help you today?

 Wix’s free plan includes 500 MB of storage and 1 GB of bandwidth per month.
 On paper, that sounds like enough, but in practice, it runs out quickly.
 A few image-heavy pages or media files can take up most of the storage, and sites with even moderate traffic can push past the bandwidth cap.

-These restrictions make the free plan manageable for very small, text-based sites.
-For anyone trying to build a business presence, though, the caps are more of a short-term trial than a long-term solution.
+These limits work for very small, text-based sites.
+And for anyone trying to build a business presence, though, the caps are more of a short-term trial than a long-term solution.

 Domain and branding

 Upgrading to a paid plan lets you connect your own custom domain name and remove Wix ads.
-Paid tiers also throw in a free domain for the first year, though you’ll pay about $15–$20 annually to renew it.
+Paid tiers include a free domain for the first year.
+After that, you’ll pay about $15–$20 per year to renew it.
 For anyone serious about building trust with customers, owning your domain and presenting an ad-free site is important.

-Wix’s free plan does not include eCommerce features.
+Wix’s free plan doesn’t include e-commerce features.
 You can showcase products or services on your site, but you won’t be able to process payments, add a shopping cart, or run an online store until you upgrade to a Business plan.
-For many users, this is the point where the free option stops being viable.
+For most users, this is where the free plan stops being practical.

 Key details users often mention:

-- Upgrade required.
-Selling online is only possible with Business plans, which start at around $36/month in the US.
+• Upgrade required: Selling online is only possible with Business plans, which start at around $39/month in the US.

-In short, the free plan works for displaying information, but anyone looking to sell will need to move to a paid tier quickly.
+In short, the free plan works for displaying information.
+But anyone looking to sell will need to move to a paid tier quickly, especially when building a single-product e-commerce website.

 SEO and marketing tools